How To Partner With Local Businesses To Make Extra Income From Your Property

 You’re sitting on monetisable real estate — even if your tenants are paying full rent.
 Look outside the lease and find win-win partnerships that bring in new monthly income with no extra square footage needed.

-The Millionairess Mentality: A Professional Woman's Guide to Building Wealth Through Real Estate
+Plug the Holes, Fill the Barrel: A Beginners Guide to Building Wealth with Real Estate

 These are our handpicked books to help you level up in Real Estate.